sul-dlss-labs/preprints-evaluation-dataset/README.md

 * Produce data collection inventory sheet: https://docs.google.com/spreadsheets/d/1Jl1TKbTgeM3z8S-AO0FaH1VgRjMVP49dg4wZLkpGPus/edit?gid=1284016921#gid=1284016921
 * Copy the druids that were cataloged (and are preprints) from the spreadsheet and put them in `records.csv`
 * Run `download_results.sh` which collects the data from SDR and distills it into our control set (in `control/`)
 * Collect experimental data.
-One experiment is <gemini-1.5-flash/>.
-The notebook and expermental results are in that directiory.
+One experiment is [gemini-1.5-flash](gemini-1.5-flash).
+The notebook and expermental results are in that directory.
 * Compare the experimental results with the control data.
 Method TBD.

 ## Notebooks